 The Field Research Module and Scholarly Paper are components in an 8-credit course that students undertake in the Summer or Fall semester.

 Field Research Module

-The Field Research Module enables students to apply and integrate classroom experience abroad in a low-income country, and gain first-hand experience conducting research.
-During the 10- to 14-week assignment, students will either undertake field research or analyze secondary data collected by the institution where the students are placed at.
+The Field Research Module enables students to apply and integrate classroom experience abroad in a low- or middle-income country, and gain first-hand experience conducting research.
+During the 12 to 14-week assignment, students will either undertake field research or analyze secondary data collected by the institution where the students are placed at.
 The students will be under the direction of local preceptors who are experts in their field of study.
 In addition, students will be supported by Georgetown-based full-time and adjunct faculty members.

 Students will develop and refine their advanced research methodologies and incorporate core skills from across the curriculum.
 They will learn to conceptualize a successful study, manage data in the field, and prepare a written summary of their findings.
 Students conducting data collection as part of their Field Research Module will need appropriate institutional/country approval for all data collection.

 Students undertake field research at one of the international institutions with which the Department of International Health presently collaborates.
 Sites include:

 - Ghana Health Service research centres in Dodowa, Navrongo, and Kintampo, Ghana